Addis Ababa travel guide

 those unable to pilgrimage to the Holy Land.

 The small town of Lalibela is fairly rudimental, but there is an airport, some tourist accommodation, and good restaurants.
 The atmosphere of Lalibela can be described as biblical, a quiet, mystical place, with a cool, moist climate, that never fails to astound its growing number of visitors.
 It should be noted that Lalibela and its churches are not tourist attractions, but places for worship and contemplation: tourists should be respectful when visiting and taking photographs.
-Having said that, the people are really friendly and welcome visitors, and it is difficult to imagine people being disrespectful of this awe-inspiring place, which is deservedly Ethiopia's greatest tourist attraction.
+Having said that, the local people are friendly and welcome visitors, and it is difficult to imagine people being disrespectful of this awe-inspiring place, which is deservedly Ethiopia's greatest tourist attraction.

 Axum is a city in far northern Ethiopia that is believed by